kash-1308/Gericht_restaurant_site/README.md

 iii) Used Javascript to implement an interaction reservation system that ensures built in validation for user inputs, such as dates and email addresses.

 iV) Minified CSS and JAVASCRIPT files to ensure faster load times, enhancing website performance, especially on mobile devices.

+# Getting Started with React App

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.